accurascan/Qatar-Android-SDK/README.md

             cameraView.setCountryId(countryId).setCardId(cardId);
         }
-        cameraView.setRecogType(recogType) // is for qatar Id card or MRZ document .setMinFrameForValidate(3) // to add frame count for DOB and DOE .
-Support only odd numbers like 3,5...
-                .setMinFrameQatarName_IDNo_Validate(5) // to add frame count for Name and ID number.
-Supports only odd numbers like 5,7.....
+        cameraView.setRecogType(recogType) // is for qatar Id card or MRZ document .setMinFrameForValidate(3) // To add frame count for DOB and DOE.
+Values can be any positive integer .setMinFrameQatarName_IDNo_Validate(3) // To add frame count for Name and ID number.
+Values can be any positive integer
                 .setView(cameraContainer) // To add camera view
                 .setOcrCallback(this)  // To get Update and Success Callback .setStatusBarHeight(statusBarHeight)  // To remove Height from Camera View if status bar visible